zackproser-workos/aws-lambda-authorizer-fga-cdk/README.md

    We've created a schema for you in `schema.txt`.
 This schema defines:
    - User types and team memberships
-   - Report access control with owner, editor, and viewer roles
+   - Document access control with owner, editor, and viewer roles
    - Inheritance rules where:
      - Owners automatically get editor permissions
      - Editors automatically get viewer permissions
-     - Team members can view reports owned by their team
+     - Team members can view documents owned by their team

    Note: Applying a new schema will replace any existing schema.
 Make sure to backup your current schema if needed.